 The Board of Braeburn Schools Limited has the ultimate responsibility for safeguarding and child protection and is mandated to ensure that it has adequate corporate knowledge of child protection procedures and best practice.
 The Safeguarding Trustee(s) has lead responsibility for the Board's role in overseeing and managing strategic safeguarding risks.
-The Safeguarding Trustee attends the termly Group DSL meetings to discuss and support the schools in their work on policies or any issues of concern.
-The Safeguarding
+The Safeguarding Trustee will meet termly with the GDSL and GSC to get an update on policies, safeguarding procedures, safeguarding risk and a report on trends in cases.
+The

-Trustee(s) will satisfy themselves, on behalf of the Board, that the Safeguarding policy has been carried out effectively and in the best interest of children.
+Safeguarding Trustee(s) will satisfy themselves, on behalf of the Board, that the Safeguarding policy has been carried out effectively and in the best interest of children.